this picture and the next one by Minna Haveri

 He became a carpenter and settled himself in Jurva, where he bought a house in a wooded part of the community.

-Inspired by pictures in illustrated magazines, Laiho's sculptures are rather realistic, impersonating characters such as Charly Chaplin, a giant bear, a peasant woman milking a cow, men playing an accordion and celebrities, such as Linda Lampenius (Linda Brava), a famous Finnish violinist and model (pictured above sitting on a horse and playing the violin).
+Inspired by pictures in illustrated magazines, Laiho's sculptures are rather realistic, impersonating characters such as Charlie Chaplin, a giant bear, a peasant woman milking a cow, men playing an accordion and celebrities, such as Linda Lampenius (Linda Brava), a famous Finnish violinist and model (pictured above sitting on a horse and playing the violin).

 As far as I could ascertain, Laiho's art environment until now has not raised much publicity in Finland (the internet just has a couple of referrals).